reduxjs/redux/docs/FAQ.md

 <a id="structure-business-logic"></a>
 ### How should I split my logic between reducers and action creators?
 Where should my “business logic” go?

-There’s no single clear answer to exactly what pieces of logic should go in a reducer or an action creator.
+There's no single clear answer to exactly what pieces of logic should go in a reducer or an action creator.
 Some developers prefer to have “fat” action creators, with “thin” reducers that simply take the data in an action and blindly merge it into the corresponding state.
 Others try to emphasize keeping actions as small as possible, and minimize the usage of `getState()` in an action creator.

 This comment sums up the dichotomy nicely: